was born and raised on the Hudson River in Yonkers, New York.

 I studied economics, history, and politics at Holy Cross College in Massachusetts, and played Division 1 baseball.
-I realized my senior year that I didn't want to become a lawyer.
-The job market was tough when I graduated, but a friend was able to get me a job in construction as a mason laborer, rebuilding apartments in the south Bronx.
+I graduated to a job in construction as a mason laborer, rebuilding apartments in the south Bronx.

 It was at AC Nielsen that I learned the essentials of marketing in a data driven world.

 In a short time, I was recruited to work in media at J Walter Thompson.
 My job was to help estimate audience size for the network up-front media buys.
-I went through their management training program, and was promoted to work on Burger King as an account executive.
+I went through their management training program, and eventually worked on Burger King.

-A few years later I was recruited to work on Pepsi at BBDO as an account executive.
-I won numerous marketing and advertising awards as part of the Pepsi team, and learned filmmaking from Pytka, Levine, Giraldi, Hanwright, Sedelmaier & Fincher.
+A few years later I was recruited to work on Pepsi at BBDO.
+We won a ton of marketing and advertising awards when I was there, and one year shot every Pepsi spot with Joe Pytka.
+I was lucky in that I learned filmmaking from the top down.
+Pytka, Levine, Giraldi, Hanwright, Sedelmaier & Fincher.

 I soured on the big advertising model while at FCB